jcarenza/allisoncarenza/src/posts/maternity-pictures-kansas-city.md

 ---
-title: 'Maternity Pictures'
+title: "Maternity Pictures"
-description: '<p>This is Buddy and Tara, and they are as in love as them seem to be in these pics.
-I&apos;ve [&hellip;]</p>
+description: "This is Buddy and Tara, and they are as in love as them seem to be in these pics.
+I&apos;ve "
-'
-publishDate: 'Aug 2, 2010'
+publishDate: "Aug 2, 2010"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '//www.allisoncarenza.com/studio/wp-content/uploads/2010/08/tb1.jpg'
+heroImage: "//www.allisoncarenza.com/studio/wp-content/uploads/2010/08/tb1.jpg"
-alt: 'Maternity Pictures'
+alt: "Maternity Pictures"
-slug: 'maternity-pictures-kansas-city'
+slug: "maternity-pictures-kansas-city"
-category: ['Maternity Photos']
+category: ["Maternity Photos"]
 tags: []
 ---